-All identified hazards MUST be reported to your Committee of Management/ WHS Officer/ Property Officer/ Work Coordinator.
-This must be done by completing the Hazard and Incident Report Form, which can be found on the PCQ website - Work Health & Safety Resources at The Presbyterian Church of Queensland.
+All identified hazards MUST be reported to your Committee of Management/Site Manager/Work Coordinator.
+This must be done by completing the Hazard and Incident Report Form.

 Assess the risk

 Consider the likelihood of an incident or injury occurring and the amount of harm that could be caused.